Health Information Technology Regional Extension Centers Program (93.718)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Applications are solicited by a program announcement.
 The availability of this announcement will be broadly published, including by posting on www.grants.gov.

 Award Procedure

-Following objective review of applications, those applicants whose applications have been selected by the Secretary of HHS (or designee) for funding will receive a Notice of Award signed by an HHS Grants Management Officer.
+Following merit review of applications, those applicants whose applications have been selected by the Secretary of HHS (or designee) for funding will receive a Notice of Award signed by an HHS Grants Management Officer.
 The Notice of Award, which is sent to the applicant’s Authorized Organizational Representative, is the only official notification of award.
 Unsuccessful applicants will be advised by letter.

 Deadlines